2025-26 Student Handbook

 Class Attendance

 Students are expected to attend class regularly, to participate in class and to be prepared with assignments.
-The University requires faculty to report students who have never attended or who stopped attending class.
-The impact of class attendance on the final grade is within the purview of the teaching faculty, and faculty will inform class members of their attendance policies through a course syllabus distributed at the beginning of the semester or term.
-Irregular attendance may result in a referral to the Academic Recovery Office (Academic Alert).
+The university requires faculty to report students who have never attended or who stopped attending class.
+The impact of class attendance on the final grade is within the purview of the teaching faculty, and faculty will inform class members of their attendance policies through a course syllabus distributed at the beginning of the semester or term; however, failure to attend grades are based on the set criteria below.
+Irregular attendance may result in a referral to the Office of University Student Success (GovSignal).

 Return to Top of Page